terabyte/pokerrules/README.md

 * Verbal is *always* binding.
 If you say one thing, but put in too many or too few chips, the dealer will correct it by passing chips back to you or directing you to put more chips into the bet.
 * When you bet, use a single forward motion.
 Do not place some chips out, then reach back and get more chips and put them out also.
 Do do the "movie thing" and say "I see your 100, and raise you 100 more!".
 This is called a "string bet" and it is not allowed because you might use your opponent's reaction to decide whether or not to raise or how big of a raise to make.
 * No Angling: It goes without saying, but angles are NOT fun.
 Angles are using deceptive or non-standard actions to try to trick another player into making a mistake (like mucking the winning hand).
+* Side Pots: If multiple players are all-in but they don't have the exact same number of chips, it can create a side pot.
+For N players, there can be up to N-1 side pots.
+    * Example: You have 120.
+Your opponent has 100.
+You go "all in".
+They call.
+The pot is 200 and you get 20 back, win or lose.
+The winner of the pot then gets the 200.
+    * Example: Player A has 200, player B has 150, player C has 100.
+Player C goes "all in" for 100.
+Player A re-raises "all in" for 200.
+Player B calls.
+Now the main pot has 300 in it (100 from each player), the side pot has 100 in it (50 from A and 50 from B), and plater A keeps their 50.
+The best hand of (A, B, C) wins the main pot, and the best hand of (A, B) wins the side pot.
+Player C cannot win the side pot because they didn't contribute to it.

 ### Cards / Gameplay